Which city is cheaper, Maribor or Bucharest?

 These are the overall average travel costs for the two destinations.

 Which city should you visit?
-Read on to compare the prices of travel for Bucharest and Maribor.
+Read on to compare the activities as well as the prices of travel for Bucharest and Maribor.
 We'll break down costs for accommodation, food, transportation and more to help you learn more about these two destinations.
-Then, you can figure out if either of these two places are accessible based on your travel budget.
+Then, you can figure out if either of these two places are accessible based on your travel budget, schedule, and interests.
 So, let's dig into it.

 Bucharest is the capital and largest city in the country of Romania.
 With about 2 million residents living in the city and about 2.4 million in the surrounding urban area, it is also one of the largest cities in Southeastern Europe.
 As such, it is the economic, industrial and commercial center for the country.
 As a visitor, you will likely enter Romania by arriving in Bucharest.
 The city continues to grow and change, and there are ongoing infrastructure projects that continue to modernize the city.
 It is not uncommon to find historic churches on the same block as modern office buildings and Communist style apartment buildings.
 There are also many sights around town and the city continues to grow as a trendy and fascinating city.